Asif-Iqbal-Bhatti/High-Entropy-Alloys/README.md

 ### DISCLAIMER: USE AT YOUR OWN RISK.
 THERE IS NO IMPLIED WARRANTY WHATSOEVER!

 ## Overview
 > This GitHub repository contains a collection of Python scripts for analyzing various properties of High Entropy Alloys (HEAs).
-The scripts cover a range of topics including screw dislocations, Generalized Stacking Fault Energy (GSFE), Frenkel Kontorova, Nudged Elastic Band (NEB), and Short-Range Order (SRO).
+The scripts cover a range of topics, including screw dislocations, Generalized Stacking Fault Energy (GSFE), Frenkel Kontorova, Nudged Elastic Band (NEB), and Short-Range Order (SRO).
 Additionally, it includes Machine Learning (ML), Deep Neural Networks (DNN), and linear regression codes to study HEAs.
 Furthermore, a work-in-progress ML-based potential for HEAs, from ternary to quinary compositions, is also included.

 ### Scripts Included
 Generate Stacking Fault Energy & Screw Dislocation for BCC Crystals: